How to Write a Book with Body, Mind, and Heart

 No worries, my monkey friend.
 Interpretations and analysis have their place—later.
 First, you must let your body sing you its song, show you what you’re feeling in its own language.

-Listening to the body’s song actually begins even before we put pen to paper: in the interviewing process.
+Listening to the body’s song actually begins even before start writing a book: in the interviewing process.
 When we listen to our clients—when we listen to you, let’s say—we listen with our whole bodies.
 Analysis and judgment are set aside.
 We pay attention to the way our own bodies react to what you say—because our bodies speak your body’s language.
 That’s why you might hear us say, “When you said that about your father, I felt my breath catch.”
 Or “I felt so uneasy when you talked about meeting with your boss—why is that?”
 Or “When you talked about how you finally made that decision, I felt my whole self relax.”
 We listen to these clues so we can feel where readers will connect with your story.
 We listen to our bodies so we know where your story sings brightest.
 And then we ask those questions to help you go deeper into those moments.

 Then when we sit down to write, we listen to our own bodies.
 Fingers on the keyboard, we stay alert for the phrase or the word that jolts us or makes our eyes sting.
 We stay present in the moment and write while paying attention to our body right now.
 We may be writing about something that happened to you five years ago, but what does that mean for us now?
 Where do we feel the punch in the gut, the fizzle of anger under the skin?
 We use that as a clue and dive right into those high-intensity moments.
 We write so your story crackles on the page.

-You can write that way, too: by paying attention to where your body nudges you and makes you react.
+You can write a book that way, too: by paying attention to where your body nudges you and makes you react.
 When you listen close enough, your body leapfrogs right over your rational mind that’s saying, “You probably shouldn’t say THAT,” and goes straight for the jugular.
 When you pay attention to your body, you’ll find it doesn’t lie.
 It tells you, “This is where the magic is.”

 And when readers pick up your story that’s written with your whole body?
 They’ll feel the hairs stand up on the back of their necks, the heat in their chests, the catch in their throats.